Tanner-Davison/instagram-bot-python-DNU/README.md

+DO NOT USE IF YOU DONT WANT TO GET BANNED
+THIS WAS ONLY FOR FUN
 # Instagram Bot

 This script automates the process of following users on Instagram by targeting the followers of specified users.
 It logs activities and handles errors gracefully.